constructive-symmetry/constructive-symmetry/D002_Book_of_Algebra/script.md

 The second implementation of D4 is based on matrix multiplication.
 I cannot imagine a simpler or more ideal setting for gently introducing and motivating matrices and quickly tying their arithmetic to a memory tripod than the symmetry group of the square!
 The first step is understanding D4's action on the cartesian coordinate grid Z⨯Z.   The second step is learning to implement D4's action on Z^2 by multiplying a 2⨯2 matrix with a 2⨯1 vector.
 Finally, the third step is learning implement arithmetic on D4 as a full 2⨯2 matrix multiplication.
 The determinant of these matrices is ±1, which corresponds to the orientation.
 Linear algebra and geometric interpretations thereof certainly are topics that are easy to underappreciate, and this pedagogical route emphasizes this connection from the very start.

+# Expecting the unexpected surprise

+When I first started drawing the D_4 calculator on paper for the first time, something about the principles I couldn't quite articulate but was committing to in order to develop the visual pun, gave me a strong sense that I would find an unexpected reward for my expense.
+I was expecting the unexpected, and then I found it: after I finished, it didn't take me long to observe that by mentally moving the "window" on this book of algebra from the 12 o'clock position to the 3 o'clock position, the calculator works flawlessly, even though different physical glyphs are involved on the obverse side!
+Try it!

 # Symmetry Group of the Square

-   Basic Algebra
+* Basic Algebra

     * D4 is not commutative, commutativity is not trivial or tautological

     * D4 is associative, associativity is not the same thing as commutativity

     * D4 among the simplest concrete examples of a non-abelian group

     * Rotating a rectangle conserves area, commutativity of multiplication

     * Rotating a brick conserves volume, associativity of multiplication

     * implement D4 as a car on a circular track with four stops

     * our first concrete examples of a:

         * semidirect product, Z_4 ⋊ {+,-}

         * modular arithmetic (mod 4)

     * generalizing to D_n, and Dih(Z)

-         * dihedral operator adds a hysteresis of orientation Geometry, Linear Algebra
+    * dihedral operator adds a hysteresis of orientation

+* Geometry, Linear Algebra

     * cartesian coordinates, x-axis, y-axis

     * linear transformations, rotations, trigonometric addition formulas

     * D4 ≅ ({+,-} ⨯ {+,-}) ⋊ S_2

     * group action of D4 on Z⨯Z

     * implement D4's action as multiplication of 2⨯2 matrix with 2⨯1 vector

     * implement addition on D4 as 2⨯2 matrix multiplication

     * determinants and orientation

     * general linear transformations of the plane  GL(2,R)

     * euclidean isometries of the grid,  Z^2 ⋊ D4

     * affine transformations of the plane,  R^2 ⋊ GL(2,R)

     * homogeneous coordinates, augmented matrices

     * 3x3 matrix multiplication

     * General Linear Groups

     * Projective Geometry

-   Trigonometry
+* Trigonometry

     * cartesian coordinates, real-axis, imaginary-axis

     * matrix arithmetic

     * rotations

     * complex arithmetic

     * unit circle

     * euler's identity, trigonometric addition formulas

     * exponentials and logarithms

-   Euclidean Isometries
+* Euclidean Isometries

     * Symmetries of Regular Polygons

         * generalized dihedral operator, Dih(Z) = Z ⋊ {+,-}

         * Dihedral Groups D_n ≅ Dih(Z_n)

         * Modular Arithmetics Z_n = Z / nZ

         * Quotient Algebras

         * Dih(G) is not associative for non-abelian G

     * Symmetries of the Line ≅ Dih(R)

     * Symmetries of the Circle ≅ O(2) ≅ Dih(R / 2𝜋Z)

         * Chaotic Dynamical Systems

     * Symmetries of the Plane ≅ R^2 ⋊ O(2)

     * Symmetries of the Cube, m3m

         * octahedral group, O_h ≅ {+,-}^3 ⋊ S_3

         * chirality, determinants

         * wreath product  O_h ≅ {+,-} ≀ S_3

             * D4 ≅ {+,-}^2 ⋊ S_2 = {+,-} ≀ S_2

             * Lamplighter Group {+,-} ≀ Z

     * Symmetries of 3D Euclidean Space ≅ R^3 ⋊ SO(3)

-   Abstract Symmetries
+* Abstract Symmetries

     * Algebraic properties, e.g.

         * commutative

         * associative

         * distributive

         * morphisms

     * Permutations as Symmetries as Isomorphisms of Sets

         * bijections, 1-1 correspondence, 1-1 and onto functions

         * symmetric group S_n,  permutation group

         * permutations, factorial

         * combinations, binominal coefficients, Pascal's Triangle

         * quotient algebras

         * Cayley's Theorem, Yoneda's Lemma

         * Cantor Equivalence, isomorphisms of infinite sets

     * Symmetries of the Stern-Brocot tree

         * loop invariants, coinduction over a coalgebra

         * breadth-first search

             * isomorphism of sets between Q and Z

             * Stern-Brocot representations, SL(2,N)

         * left-right-reciprocal is an outer automorphism

         * anti-diagonal transpose switches to Calkin-Wilf tree

     * Symmetries of Pascal's Triangle

         * swap left to right:  different room, same number

         * binomial theorem, binomial series

         * generating functions

         * integer valued polynomials

         * hypergeometric summation

     * Automorphisms of D_4

         * D_4 is isomorphic to it's own automorphism group

         * This property isn't unusual

         * D_4 and Dih(Z) are unusual examples of this property

     * General Automorphisms

         * Generalized Semidirect Products

         * Outer vs Inner Automorphisms

         * Complete Groups

         * D_4, Dih(Z), and S_6

-   Non-Euclidean Geometries
+* Non-Euclidean Geometries

     * The Stern-Brocot free monoid SL(2,N)

     * The general linear group GL(2,Z)

     * The modular group PSL(2,Z)

     * The isometries of the hyperbolic plane PGL(2,R)

     * The Möbius transformations PGL(2,C) = PSL(2,C)

-   Abstract Geometries
+* Abstract Geometries